Bray Park railway station

-Bray Park railway station is located on the North Coast line in Queensland, Australia.
-Despite the name, Bray Park railway station is located in the north of the suburb of Strathpine in the City of Moreton Bay (immediately to the south of the suburb of Bray Park).
-Strathpine railway station is in the south of Strathpine.
+Bray Park is a railway station operated by Queensland Rail on the Redcliffe Peninsula line.
+It opened in 1986 and serves the Moreton Bay suburbs of Strathpine and Bray Park.
+It is a ground level station, featuring one island platform with two faces each and one side platform.

 History

 In September 1985, the Queensland Government provided funding to build Bray Park station in the state budget.
+The station opened in 1986.
 In 2001, a third platform opened as part of the addition of a third track from Bald Hills to Lawnton.